HadiKhoirudin/eTHR-Direct-ISP-eMMC-From-Android/README.md

 Instructions :
 1. Download eTHR & mke2fs as RAW files
 2. Edit eTHR file with text editor
+3. If eTHR exec from TWRP Recovery please change
+   From :
+   #!/system/bin/sh
+   To :
+   #!/sbin/sh
-3. Change TARGET_USB to match with your Android USB Host.
+4. Change TARGET_USB to match with your Android USB Host.
-4. Change DIR_FILE to directory or to correct storage folder.
+5. Change DIR_FILE to directory or to correct storage folder.
-5. Copy both files to /system/bin directory
+6. Copy both files to /system/bin directory
-6. Set both permission files to 755 or open terminal to run commands : chmod 755 /system/bin/eTHR && chmod 755 /system/bin/mkfs.ext4
+7. Set both permission files to 755 or open terminal to run commands : chmod 755 /system/bin/eTHR && chmod 755 /system/bin/mkfs.ext4
-7. Connect eTHR to Android with USB OTG
+8. Connect eTHR to Android with USB OTG
-8. Open terminal and run command : eTHR
+9. Open terminal and run command : eTHR
-9. Enjoy
+10.Enjoy

 Note :
 “You can edit or change eTHR file for futher development.”